mstable/MIPs/MCCP/mccp-11.md

 ## Simple Summary

-It is proposed to modify system configuration for a 6 week period, specifically the `govFee` and `RevenueRecipient` for `mUSD`, to redirect a large portion of system revenue to [Votium](https://votium.app/) in order to capitalise on the under-utilised vote bribing market and generate circular effects for `mUSD`.
+It is proposed to modify system configuration for a 6 week period, specifically the `govFee` and `RevenueRecipient` for `mUSD`, to redirect a predefined percentage of system revenue to [Votium](https://votium.app/) in order to capitalise on the under-utilised vote bribing market and generate circular effects for `mUSD`.

 ## Abstract